ohsu-knight-cancer-biostatistics/reproducible-research/reproducible-checklist.md

     + Add the project folder to the TapeBackup folder on the server.
  - How many times has a particular file been generated in the past?
  - Why was the same file generated multiple times?
- - Where did a file that I didn't generate come from?

 # Automation

- - Are there manual data manipulation steps?
-If so, are they clearly documented?
+ - **Are there manual data manipulation steps?
+If so, are they clearly documented?**
  - Are there hard coded values in the code or in tables or reports?
 Avoid this if possible.
  - Are all custom scripts under version control?
  - Is your writing (content) under version control?